thornoe/GreenGDP/README.md

 # The Green Net National Product: *Subproject regarding pollution of the water environment*

-This subproject is a part of a larger research project at [UCPH](https://www.ku.dk/english/) that aims to estimate the Green Net National Product (GNNP) for Denmark since 1990.
+This subproject is a part of a larger research project at [UCPH](https://www.ku.dk/english/) that aims to estimate the Green Net National Income (GNNI) for Denmark since 1990.
 The first stage of this subproject constructs longitudinal datasets and maps the ecological status of Danish water bodies.

-For more information and preliminary results for streams, see: [ThorNoe.GitHub.io/GNNP](https://thornoe.github.io/GNNP/).
+For more information and preliminary results for streams, see: [ThorNoe.GitHub.io/GreenGDP](https://thornoe.github.io/GreenGDP/).
 Similar work for lakes and coastal waters is forthcoming.

 ## Output

-Besides the [map book](https://github.com/thornoe/GNNP/raw/master/gis/output/streams.pdf) with a map for each year, the script tool creates two longitudinal datasets for further statistical work:
+Besides the [map book](https://github.com/thornoe/GreenGDP/raw/master/gis/output/streams.pdf) with a map for each year, the script tool creates two longitudinal datasets for further statistical work:
-- [streams_DVFI_longitudinal.csv](https://github.com/thornoe/GNNP/raw/master/gis/output/streams_DVFI_longitudinal.csv) contains the DVFI values of all streams
+- [streams_DVFI_longitudinal.csv](https://github.com/thornoe/GreenGDP/raw/master/gis/output/streams_DVFI_longitudinal.csv) contains the DVFI values of all streams
-- [streams_ecological_status.csv](https://github.com/thornoe/GNNP/raw/master/gis/output/streams_ecological_status.csv) is for the ecological status of all streams
+- [streams_ecological_status.csv](https://github.com/thornoe/GreenGDP/raw/master/gis/output/streams_ecological_status.csv) is for the ecological status of all streams